bbepis/XUnity.AutoTranslator/README.md

 EnableTextAssetRedirector=False  ;Indicates if TextAssets should be redirected LogAllLoadedResources=False      ;Indicates if the plugin should log to the console all loaded assets.
 Useful to determine what can be hooked
-EnableDumping=False              ;Indicates if translatable resources that are found should be dumped
+EnableDumping=False              ;Indicates if translatable resources that are found should be dumped CacheMetadataForAllFiles=True    ;When files are in ZIP files in the PreferredStoragePath, these files are indexed in memory to avoid performing file check IO when loading them.
+Enabling this option will do the same for physical files

 [Http]
 UserAgent=                       ;Override the user agent used by APIs requiring a user agent